tejajagadeep/fse-basics/interview/system-design/system-design.md

 ---

-### Best Practices for Using the Flyweight Pattern:
+### Best Practices for Using the Flyweight Pattern

 1. **Identify Intrinsic State** : Clearly define what can be shared across objects.